antolikjan/website/positions.md

 * The PhD program of Faculty of Mathematics and Physics of Charles University.
 Any student that passes the entrance exam can be enrolled in this *funded* PhD program.
-A successful candidate can expect an equivalent of gross income of approximatly 1050 euros per month.
-Once living costs are taken into account, this allows for comfortable living arrangements in Prague.
-For more details contact
+A successful candidate can expect an equivalent of gross income of 28000 Czk, which at the time of writing (10.10.2020) is approximatly 1050 euros per month.
+Once living costs in Prague are taken into account, this allows for comfortable living arrangements.
+For more details contact [me](/index.html).
-[me](/index.html).
 Additional funding schemes, such as teaching, mobility grants, or intra-university project grants allow for further increases of the salary.